Football in back of the net

 For this trial, we are aiming for at least 2-3 months of results in order to be able to analyse results fairly.
 We will be recording Betfair Exchange results only.

-Please note that Fibonacci staking is a form of loss recovery which we do not endorse, but we will include results in any case for comparison.
+Please note that Fibonacci staking plan recommended for this service is a form of loss recovery which we do not endorse.

 Share your thoughts